 - 14th May 2018: submission of the project presentation and report

-- End of May 2018 (date to be decided): Final presentation of all the projects at the FoodFactory-4-Us- Virtual workshop in presence of industry and multiplayer representatives and nomination of the 2 winning teams (Programme can be found at the bottom of the page).
+- 7 June 2018: Final presentation of all the projects at the FoodFactory-4-Us- Final Virtual workshop in presence of industry and multiplayer representatives and nomination of the 2 winning teams (Programme can be found at the bottom of the page).

 At the registration, teams are required to include: name of the team, team coordinator and members, title of the project and main objectives (max 350 characters); tutor name (if any).

 Scientific organizing team: Florence Dubois-Brissonnet (AGROPARISTECH-FR), Cristina L.M.
 Silva (Catholic Univ.
 Portugual-PT) , Gerhard Schleining (IFA-AT & BOKU-AT), Luciano Piergiovanni (GSICA & Univ.
 Milan-IT, Christophe Cottilon (ACTIA-FR), Paola Pittia (IFA-AT & Univ.
 Teramo-IT)